MicrosoftDocs/visualstudio-docs/subscriptions/about-benefits.md

 ## Benefits that become temporarily unavailable

 While it's rare, sometimes technical issues can make a benefit unavailable for a short time.
-In those cases, we change the benefit tile in the [Visual Studio subscriber portal](https://my.visualstudio.com/benefits) to indicate the benefit is "Temporarily Unavailable".
+In those cases, we change the benefit tile in the [Visual Studio subscription portal](https://my.visualstudio.com/benefits) to indicate the benefit is "Temporarily Unavailable".
 When the issue is resolved, we restore the tile and the benefit is available.

 ## Support resources